michalc/sqlite-s3-query/README.md

 Python function to query a SQLite file stored on S3.
 It uses HTTP range requests to avoid downloading the entire file, and so is suitable for large databases.

 Operations that write to the database are not supported.
-However, S3 object-versioning is used, and required, so each query should complete succesfully even if the database is overwritten during the query.
+However, S3 object-versioning is used, and required, so each query should complete succesfully even if the database is overwritten concurrently.

 > Work-in-progress.
 This README serves as a rough design spec.